 One of the most important things I could pass along to the expecting mums who still want to go out and make a difference is, if your health and body could handle it before you were pregnant then your body will adjust when you are pregnant.
 Introducing something new that your body hasn't done before while you are pregnant is a risk and you are advised by professionals not to do so.
-Your body is creating a tiny little human and putting

-I knew my limits and I know my body and what it was capable of. it under new stress it is not capable of, is only going to cause unwanted tension to you and your baby.
+Your body is creating a tiny little human and putting it under new stress it is not capable of, is only going to cause unwanted tension to you and your baby.